ASTU-Project/astu_guidance_system/README.md

 	- Event color picker with restricted palette and persisted selection.
 	- Validation old-input restore for failed submissions.
 	- Click-to-edit popup modal wired to update event records.
+- Automation chat now has:
+	- Direct AI chat flow for admins.
+	- Session-based conversation memory.
+	- Saved user automation settings and recent chat history.
+	- Reload protection and draft/session restore in the browser.
+	- New Chat reset for starting a fresh conversation.
 - Data setup includes student factory-based seeding for test data.
 - Core models prepared with fillable/casts and relations for major entities.